-In total, a student has to spend 66 EC for two Internships: a Minor Internship (30 EC) and a Major Internship (36 EC).
-Both Internships have to be performed at a research laboratory or clinical research group acknowledged by the Examination Board of the Master Oncology.
-The Minor Internship may be any (bio)medical topic related to oncology and has to be performed at one of the OOA Oncology Graduate School institutes (Amsterdam UMC, NKI or Sanquin).
-The Major Internship must have an oncological character and should preferentially be performed outside VU Amsterdam or abroad.
-Each Internship needs to be approved in advance by the Each internship needs to be approved in advance by the examiner internships.
+In total, a student has to spend 66 EC for two internships: a minor internship (30 EC) and a major internship (36 EC).
+Both internships have to be performed at a research laboratory or clinical research group acknowledged by the Examination board Science Masters.
+The minor internship may be any (bio)medical topic related to oncology and has to be performed at one of the OOA Oncology Graduate School institutes (Amsterdam UMC, NKI or Sanquin).
+The major internship must have an oncological character and should preferentially be performed outside VU Amsterdam or abroad.
+Each internship needs to be approved in advance by the Each internship needs to be approved in advance by the examiner internships.

 Make sure you carefully read the Internship Regulations!